 - 1/2 cup orange juice, fresh preferred

 - Prepare the shoulder roast by trimming the excess fat.

-- With your slow cooker off, fill the pot with the quartered onion and garlic by evenly covering the bottom.
+- With your slow cooker off, fill the pot with the quartered onion and garlic, evenly covering the bottom.

 - In a small bowl, combine all the seasonings.
-Season the entire roast evening.
+Rub the seasonings evenly onto the roast.

 - In a large skillet, warm 1 tablespoon of cooking fat on medium high heat.
 Begin browning the roast by placing it in the skillet.
 Cook each side for 5 minutes.
 You may want to run your fan as this step may create smoke.